cfpb/sbl-project/features/features.md

             - Awaiting warning acceptance (is this needed?)
             - Awaiting signature (is this needed?)
     - Complete - Once a given submission has been signed.
+    -

+## Additional user stories
+These user stories have been pulled from the GH board but are not prioritized yet for MVP.

+## FI Administrator
+### User stories
+- As an administrator, I want to view a registered user's details.
+- As an administrator, I want to be able to discontinue an individual's access if they leave my FI, so they don't have inappropriate access to the filing system.
+- As administrator, I want to be able to see which account was responsible for each action our FI has taken in the system, so I know who to hold accountable.
+- As an administrator, I want to be able to communicate with users (probably via email), so that I can get any necessary information for the verification process.
+Investigate??
+- As a FI administrator, I want to be able to impersonate a user in the system, so that I can more easily help them with issues they encounter.
+SBL Help Desk impersonations.

+## SBL Help
+### User stories
+- As a SBL/SBL Help administrator, I want to be able to view the list of registered users so I can get more information about a specific user if needed.
+Will FI admin also manage FI association?
+- As an administrator, I want to be able to view the list of users’ associations.